To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

-Remember, these coming events will not occur primarily somewhere off in Africa, Asia or remote from the Western nations.
-Disease epidemics will begin to strike America, Britain, Canada, New Zealand and Australia in a worse way than they have ever done in our entire history.
+Remember, these coming events will not occur primarily somewhere remote from the Western nations.
+Disease epidemics will begin to strike America, Britain, Canada, New Zealand, and Australia in a worse way than they have ever done in our entire history.

 “At the time of the end the king of the South shall attack him [a power located north from the king of the South]; and the king of the North shall come against him like a whirlwind, with chariots, horsemen, and with many ships; and he shall enter the countries, overwhelm them, and pass through.… He shall stretch out his hand against the countries, and the land of Egypt shall not escape.
 He shall have power over the treasures of gold and silver, and over all the precious things of Egypt; also the Libyans and Ethiopians shall follow at his heels [will be at his feet or footsteps]” (Daniel 11:40, 42–43).

 This is a good example of why you need to watch the daily newspapers.
 Your newspaper reading will be very interesting if you understand Bible prophecy.
 You will begin to realize, from now on, what is the significance of the massive arms purchases by Middle Eastern countries from weapon-producing countries like North Korea, China, Russia, and the U.S.